CodingZaptech/Java-Projects-For-Final-Year/Veterinary Website Management/README.md

 # Veterinary Website Management (Backend)

-Minimal backend for managing pets in a veterinary system.
+The backend application for managing pets in a veterinary system.

 ## Features
 - Add new pet